GHDDI-AILab/Targeting2019-nCoV/docs/CoV_Experiment_Data.md

-We are releasing the following datasets from our Big Data Platform.
-We are making our best effort to mine all experimental data of previous coronvirus related studies.
-If you have other specific data need, please contact us for customized data mining.
-If you have datasets to upload, please contact us [**here**](https://github.com/GHDDI-AILab/Targeting2019-nCoV/issues).
-We are working on a more interactive interface for your direct participation in the future.
-We will update our datasets periodically to provide more information to help your research to combat the disease.
+We are releasing the following datasets from our big data platform.
+We are making our best effort to mine all experimental data of previous coronavirus related studies.
+If you have other specific data need or have datasets to contribute, please contact us @[**here**](https://github.com/GHDDI-AILab/Targeting2019-nCoV/issues).
+We will update our datasets periodically to provide more information to help your research combat the disease.

 ### Annotated Set